brodieG/fansi/DEVNOTES.md

 These are internal developer notes.

+## Width of C0 And Others

+The correct way to handle this is probably to keep existing behavior for `_ctl` functions, but make sure there are `_sgr` functions for everything.
+In the latter, unless we're dealing with special cases (e.g. perhaps a future `substr2_sgr`, not sure this even makes sense), things other than SGR are counted as their character width.
+Even other CSI escapes?

+Implications for warnings?
+Or do we still emit those because even the zero-width assumption may be incorrect?
+The latter probably.

+So the main issue is that we need a mechanism for conveying the `what` as we do in `FANSI_find_esc`.
+Do we make it part of `state`, or do we pass it along as an extra argument?  `FANSI_find_esc` specifically does not use `state` object at all, so maybe we do make it part of the `state` object when it is available.

+Also need to resolve the naming of `strip`.
+It was very convenient in the context of `strip_ctl` and even kind of made sense with `nchar_ctl`, but is really a stretch in the other functions.  `what` may be more appropriate.
+Probably even better is `ctrl`, and figure out if there is a backwards compatible way to detect this.
+Possibly switch `ctrl` to be in the same position in the signature, put `strip` at the end, and if `strip` is specified issue a message that it is deprecated.
+The alternative is to live with it and then deal with the duplicate parameter docs.

 ## TIL

+Some random thoughts for a possible post about the perils of compiler optimization based on the ICC issue we had in #52.

 * char vs unsigned char vs signed char
 * the compiler is always right